nortikin/sverchok/README.md

 -  _Upgrade Sverchok on fly_
    Use button `Check for new version` in sverchok panel in node editor (press `N` for panel).
    Press `Update Sverchok` button.
-   And at the end press `F8` button to reload addons.
-In next Blender, run panel will appear with a new version number.
+   At the end press F8 to reload add-ons.
+In NodeView the new version number will appear in the N-panel.

 ### Troubleshooting Installation Errors